Shop Subscribe

 Functional Decorations With Paper & Tape

-Paper and tape are a teacher’s best friends, and they make it very easy to create a cubby system that looks great with any classroom theme.
+Paper and tape are a teacher’s best friends, making it very easy to create a cubby system that looks great with any classroom theme.
 It also makes personalizing the cubbies for individual students more fun.
 Give each student a color, number, photo, or animal, and make the cubbies stand out with decorative tape and colored paper.

 Student Photo Booth